Skip to Content

 Extreme cases that cause mulch fire

-However, in cases of extreme external heat, due to the weather or the pile’s size, it becomes hard for the pile to lose heat quickly.
+However, in extreme external heat, due to the weather or the pile’s size, it becomes hard for the pile to lose heat quickly.
 And as such, it retains more heat, which increases its temperature.
 When this process continues unhindered, the temperature rises until it reaches a dangerous stage.

 Now when the temperature reaches about 1800 F, there’s a stop to microbial activities.
 And in its place, abiotic processes take over.